Deyda/Evergreen-Script/README.md

     </Configuration>

 ### Microsoft Edge
-Line 1226 defines which package is downloaded (You can change the architecture).
+Line 1230 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).

-For Microsoft Edge this is the x64 msi file.
+For Microsoft Edge this is the msi file.

 Microsoft Edge is installed with the parameter that don't create icons.

 After installation disable Microsoft Edge scheduled tasks and set Citrix API Hooks in the registry.

+### Microsoft FSLogix
+Line 1265 defines which package is downloaded.

+For FSLogix this is the zip package.

+With FSLogix installation, the old installation, if present, is uninstalled first and a restart is requested.

+Then the script must be started again, so that the new version is installed cleanly.

+Not only the FSLogix Agent is installed, but also the FSLogix AppRule Editor.

 ### Microsoft Office 2019
-Line 1257 defines which package is downloaded (You can change the channel).
+Line 1305 defines which package is downloaded.

 For Microsoft Office 2019 this is the exe setup file for Office 2019 Enterprise.

 During the download not only the setup.exe is downloaded, but also the following xml files are created, if they are not already present in the folder:

-remove.xml (from line 1269)
+remove.xml (from line 1316)

-install.xml (from line 1294)
+install.xml (from line 1341)

 Afterwards the install.xml is used to download the required install files.